-The first webinar took place on the 18th of January and focused on introducing the concept of social accountability through the presentation of recent research on its application in the social protection sector.
+The first webinar took place on 18 January 2018 and focused on introducing the concept of social accountability through the presentation of recent research on its application in the social protection sector.
 Presenters from Uganda and Mexico provided civil society and government perspectives on social accountability in social protection.

-The third webinar will consider the enabling environment for social accountability.
+The third webinar took place on 21 June 2018 considered the enabling environment for social accountability.
 This includes the role of legal and policy frameworks for social accountability, the willingness and capacity of state actors to respond, and the role of information systems and technology.
-Date: TBC

-Speakers from civil society, government and international specialists will present their perspectives and experiences of social accountability in social protection.
+Speakers from civil society, government and international specialists have presented their perspectives and experiences of social accountability in social protection.